Keysight/infragraph/docs/src/unused.md

 <br>

-### Design host with 4 nics and single npu
+### Design host with 4 nics and single xpu

-Let's design a host with 4 nics and a single npu
+Let's design a host with 4 nics and a single xpu

 ![host](images/host.png)

 Our Host has two interconnected components:
 - 4 nics
-- 1 npu
+- 1 xpu

 These components are connected to each other via a pcie connection.
 Therefore to connect two different components, we can use the following notation: